 - Expertise: The teacher needs a solid background knowledge of math and how the concepts build on each other.

 - Metacognition: Guide and facilitate learning so students can examine and extend their own thinking.

 - Common Core: Align the curriculum with standards and assessments to teach the students where they are in their knowledge and understanding.

 Middle School Math Program

 Our science program uses the Full Option Science System (FOSS) curriculum.
 The science curriculum includes units in Physical, Earth and Life Science.
 Twice a week, students will participate in hands on experiments done in Chinese while the vocabulary and content will be reinforced in English.

 HCCS is a multicultural school that embraces diversity.
 We are committed to creating a culture of inclusion, kindness and respect.
 We use Positive Behavioral Interventions & Supports (PBIS) techniques to integrate a daily practice of empathy and personal responsibility into campus life.
 The Wisdom Seekers program also provides a deeper study of a set of global citizen capabilities that challenge students to think critically and work collaboratively.
 We aim to equip learners not only with language skills, but also valuable life skills that can be applied to successful leadership and teamwork in whatever situations their futures bring.

 Arts & Music

-The Art Literacy program is run through the Beaverton District and we are excited to be participating this year.
-Parents volunteer to help present a PowerPoint with information about the artists.
-Then the students get to compete a project using methods from the artists they studied.
+The Art Literacy program is run through the Beaverton District.
+Parents volunteer to help present information about the artists.
+Then the students get to complete a project using methods from the artists they studied.
 Students will receive an artist biography to bring home.